MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ## Running performance analyzer

-The high-level process for running performance analyzer involves the following steps:
+The high-level process for running the performance analyzer involves the following steps:

-1. Run performance analyzer to collect a performance recording of Microsoft Defender Antivirus events on the endpoint.
+1. Run the performance analyzer to collect a performance recording of Microsoft Defender Antivirus events on the endpoint.

    > [!NOTE]
-   > Performance of Microsoft Defender Antivirus events of the type **Microsoft-Antimalware-Engine** are recorded through the performance analyzer.
+   > Performance of Microsoft Defender Antivirus events of the type `Microsoft-Antimalware-Engine` are recorded through the performance analyzer.

 2. Analyze the scan results using different recording reports.

 ## Using performance analyzer

-To start recording system events, open PowerShell in administrative mode and perform the following steps:
+To start recording system events, open PowerShell in administrator mode and perform the following steps:

 1. Run the following command to start the recording: